edelstone/edelstone.github.io/README.md

 ## Media I consume 📚
  - **Music:** I primarily listen to music on YouTube Music mixed with some ambient backgrounds from [A Soft Murmur](http://asoftmurmur.com/) or [Generative.fm](https://generative.fm/).
 It's real nice for getting into a flow.
 My listening stats are on [Last.fm](http://www.last.fm/user/tsanzer).
  - **Podcasts:** I use the Overcast app primarily; it's not perfect but it's the best I've found for iOS.
 My favorite shows lately are EconTalk and The Fifth Column.
- - **Reading:** I finish an audio book about once a week; mostly non-fiction stuff.
-I usually scan headlines on Google News or AllSides, and generally avoid social media, because it's terrible.
+ - **Reading:** I finish an audio book about once a month; mostly non-fiction stuff.
+For current events I usually scan headlines on Google News or AllSides, and generally avoid social media, because it's terrible.
  - **TV:** Some of my favorite shows are 30 for 30, Eastbound and Down, The Boys, Futurama, The IT Crowd, and Community.

 ## Interesting tidbits 🤔